 If you enjoy coastal or candles – or both – you’ll love this super easy, super quick DIY Coastal Candle Holder.

-It’s part of our coastal collection and another project that you can complete in less than a single hour!
+This easy project is part of our coastal collection and another project that you can complete in less than a single hour!
 That’s perfect for when you want to get your hands into a creative project, but don’t have much free time.

 Coastal Candle Holder Supplies